Josperdo/cloud-labs/README.md

 ## Why it's organized this way

-Each cert gets its own folder so this repo works as both a study log and a portfolio — you can jump straight to the track you care about and see exactly what was built and why.
+Each cert gets its own folder so this repo works as both a study log and a portfolio, you can jump straight to the track you care about and see exactly what was built and why.
 Labs build on each other within a track (later ones reuse resources, naming conventions, and ideas from earlier ones), and Terraform shows up where it's actually relevant to the job rather than being bolted on for its own sake.

 The one exception is [Azure/General](Azure/General/README.md), which isn't tied to a specific cert.
-It covers stuff like Kubernetes, IaC beyond Terraform, CI/CD security, and FinOps — skills that show up constantly in job postings but aren't fully tested by any single exam.
+It covers stuff like Kubernetes, IaC beyond Terraform, CI/CD security, and FinOps.
+The skills that show up constantly in job postings but aren't fully tested by any single exam.

 ## How to use these labs

 Pick a track, read its README for prerequisites and pacing, then work the labs in order.
-Every lab ends with a cleanup step — don't skip it, or you'll end up paying for infrastructure you're not using anymore.
+Every lab ends with a cleanup step.
+Don't skip it, or you'll end up paying for infrastructure you're not using anymore.

 ## Before you start